I can’t believe that it is February already. It’s crazy that I’m already writing the first dividend update of 2017.

-However, it’s February already and we’re getting closer to Spring, one of my favorite seasons so I’m excited for the quick passage of time.
-The days are getting longer and it’s no longer pitch black when I leave work so that’s also a great bonus of putting January behind us.
+However, it’s February already and we’re getting closer to Spring.
+Spring is one of my favorite seasons so I’m excited for the quick passage of time.
+The days are getting longer and it’s no longer pitch black when I leave work.
+That’s also a great bonus of putting January behind us.

 The cold weather means Steve, my trusty dividend employee who earned me a respectable $7000 last year had trouble finding work this month.

 February will be similar story.
 We’re both certainly looking forward to March.
 That has historically been a good month for me as a lot of my ETFs, individual holdings and mutual funds pay quarterly.

 The market has continued to do well although pockets of value have begun to emerge as we wade into the depths of earning season.

 I’m keeping a close eye on earnings.
 There have been some big moves in certain industries.

 Apparel companies were the talk of the last few weeks and have tanked recently after a bevy of mixed results.
 Companies like UnderArmour or HanesBrands dropped 15-25% after earnings announcements.
 There were others as well that were hit by the negative sentiment in that industry.